 Music in the Major Mode, or Key, Has Better Results

 The Lesiuk study also found that even background music can have a positive effect on performance.
 Music in the major mode (imagine happier keys) played in the background has better results than no music.

 Work in a loud office full of typing, photocopiers and gossip?
-Nick Perham, 2013 found these environments can ‘impair employees ability to recall information’.
+In 2013 Nick Perham found these environments can ‘impair employees ability to recall information’.
 These types of background sounds can have a negative effect upon work.